-IBERDROLA's balance shows as of 31 December 2018 a deficit of working capital (current liabilities exceeding current assets) in the amount of Euros 6,070,797 thousand fully justified by the existence of current debt with group companies and associates in the amount of Euros 7,062,118 thousand.
-IBERDROLA's directors declare it will be offset by the generation of funds from the IBERDROLA Group's businesses and subsidiary companies' dividends.
-Moreover, IBERDROLA has undrawn loans in Euros 6,074,361 thousand (Note 14).
+IBERDROLA's balance shows as of 31 December 2019 a deficit of working capital (current liabilities exceeding current assets) in the amount of Euros 5,867,986 thousand fully justified by the existence of current debt with group companies and associates in the amount of Euros 6,946,944 thousand.
+According to IBERDROLA's directors, this will be offset by the generation of funds from the IBERDROLA Group's businesses and the dividends of its subsidiaries.
+Moreover, IBERDROLA has undrawn loans in Euros 6,029,612 thousand (Note 14).